dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Timestamps could be added to the header of the request so that the server can compare the current timestamp to the request and can only accept requests if it is within a set timeframe, i.e. 30 seconds.

+## Data Retention
+Data retention is a critical aspect of any services reliability, and not having safety measures in place that ensure clients cannot mistakenly or incorrectly delete data should be avoided at all cost.
+Without having data retention in the REST API, it increases the chances that clients who make mistakes cannot go back on them.

+APIs should adopt a data retention policy, and a suitable "undelete" function which can revert a previous delete request.
+There are some guidelines that a developer should follow for creating these policies:

+- Personal data should be stored in-line with country-specific laws.
+In the UK, GDPR requires personal data to be deleted as soon as it is no longer needed.
+- For metadata or important information on users, a policy of 30-days minimum for data retention.
+- For whole database tables, large resources or BLOBS, developers should adopt a 7-day minimum retention period.

+During the data retention window, users must be able to undelete their data without any data loss.

 # Decoupling Admin and Client Services
 Broken Access Control can be abused by allowing users without authentication or authorisation to pose as users or admins without permission by extraneous methods.

 Splitting up the admin and user access with different URLS means that an attacker cannot just force browse to target URLS.
 Management and admin endpoints should not, under any circumstance, be exposed to the internet or in root calls of discoverability (i.e., HATEOS).

 **EXAMPLE**